 0:28:34.5 Raghu Nandakumara: A 100%, but it's been about 18 months since it got issued.
 Where are we in terms of actual progress against that?

-0:28:44.3 Chase Cunningham:In October of 2022, the federal government finally formally established a DoD Zero Trust Program Office, and any time the DoD sets up a program office that's something.
-On top of that, they allocated about a billion — $1.1 billion — to that office and said, "Go off and enable ZT."
-So in government speak, that's pretty fast.
-18 months to get towards a PO with a lot of money allocated to it is fast-ish, and they're starting to put things in place.
-Without getting myself in trouble, I've been engaged in some of the conversations with some of those organizations, and there's movement going on, but they're sticking to the strategy that they outlined in the DoD Zero Trust document that was published in the 23rd of November.
-So they're doing what I think is the right thing, sticking to their guns and moving forward.
-It's going to be a slog.
-What everybody kind of read through that strategy document, they said, "Oh, the DoD says they're gonna be ZT by 2027."
-That's not at all what they said, they said that they're going to be in a state of Zero Trust by 2027.
-If you read through the whole thing, it actually talks about that they won't be in an operational, full-compliance state till 2032, and that's early.
+0:28:44.3 Chase Cunningham:In October of 2022, the federal government finally formerly established a DoD Zero Trust Program Office, and that was...
+Any time the DoD sets up a program office that's something.
+On top of that, they allocated about a billion and a $1.1 billion to that office and said, "Go off and enable ZT."
+So in government speak, that's pretty fast, 18 months to get towards a PO with a lot of money allocated to it, is fast-ish and they're starting to put things in place.
+Without getting myself in trouble, I've been engaged in some of the conversations with some of those organizations and there's movement going on, but they're sticking to the strategy that they outlined in the DoD Zero Trust document that was published in the 23rd of November.
+So they're doing what I think is the right thing, sticking to their guns and moving forward, it's gonna be a slog.
+What everybody kinda read through that strategy document, they said, "Oh, the DoD says they're gonna be ZT by 2027."
+That's not at all what they said, they said that they're gonna be in a state of Zero Trust by 2027.
+If you read through the whole thing, it actually talks about that they won't be in an operational full compliance state till 2032, and that's early.
 So that's a very realistic timeline, in my opinion.

-0:31:02.0 Raghu Nandakumara: “Beltway bandits,” first time I've heard that term, but I get it straight away.
+0:31:02.0 Raghu Nandakumara: Beltway Bandits, first time I've heard that but I get it straight away.

 0:31:06.9 Chase Cunningham: I live near the beltway, so I see them all day.

-0:33:47.3 Raghu Nandakumara: All right, so before you wrap, you and John, you go and meet each other for a drink and you're swapping Zero Trust analogies.
+0:33:47.3 Raghu Nandakumara: All right, so before you wrap, you and John, you go and meet each other for a drink and you're swapping of Zero Trust analogies.
 Who's got a better Zero Trust analogy?

 0:35:16.3 Raghu Nandakumara: Go on, let's hear one.
 Let's hear the latest one you've put together.

 0:35:42.8 Raghu Nandakumara: Chase, with that, I thank you so much for your time.
-Everyone listening into this, Chase, Dr. Cunningham, Dr. Zero Trust has his own eponymous podcast, Dr. Zero Trust, available on all the usual platforms.
+Everyone listening into this, Chase, Dr. Cunningham, Dr. Zero Trust has his own eponymous podcast, Dr. Zero trust available on all the usual platforms.
 Go and check it out.
 It's a regular dose of the most real, the most actionable content on all things cyber, not just Zero Trust, but you get a whole load of Zero Trust goodness as well there.
 Thank you.

-0:36:12.2 Chase Cunningham: Awesome, thanks so much.
+0:36:12.2 Chase Cunningham: Awesome, thanks much.